plushRaccoon/algorithm-tasks/README.md

 # algorithm-tasks
-There I store the solutions of different algorithmic tasks
+Here I store the solutions of different algorithmic tasks